mesutdurukal/Global-Testing-Practices/submissions/Palestine/hiba.ghannam.md

 Is there anything you were surprised to see anywhere in term of testing?:
 - No observations

-What are the biggests strengths and weaknesses of your country?:
+What are the biggest strengths and weaknesses of your country?:
 - Palestine teams
   * Strength: Highly committed and resilient, Palestinian teams maintain work continuity even in very difficult circumstances.
   * Weakness: Limited opportunities to practice automation testing, affecting growth in automation expertise.
-- Internatioanl teams
+- International teams
   * Strength: Effective and professional communication, coupled with strong adherence to QA processes.
   * Weakness: Time zone differences and regional holidays between Palestine, Europe, and the US sometimes affect communication, highlighting the need for proactive coordination.
 ```